 If, after a few minutes, your dog stays quiet, then go ahead and reward him/her with a treat.
 If your dog starts to bark again, then restart the process of giving him/her the quiet command.
 But, before you restart the quiet command process, make sure to dangle a treat in front of your dog so that he/she knows that there is a reward waiting for him/her.
 Just don’t give your dog the treat until after he/she has obeyed your quiet command.

 Now, it is time for your dog to get comfortable being around a lot of people and other dogs.
 Taking your dog out to the world will help to instill confidence in your dog and his/her surroundings.
 That will in turn help to make it easier for you to train your dog to protect you.
 So, let’s make an arrangement to meet up with some family members and/or friends somewhere such as a park.

 Make sure that this group is a mixture of people that your dog already knows and those that he/she doesn’t know.
-Once you have made the arrangement with your group, bring your dog to the meeting spot on a leash.
+Once you have made the arrangement with your group, bring your dog to the meeting spot on a leash attached to a no pull harness with a front clip.
 We will start with somebody your dog already knows.
 So, have that person approach you and your dog as the two of you are walking along.

 Once you have approached that person during a walk, invite him/her to pet and give a treat to your dog.
 That will help to foster friendliness into your dog.
 After all, good guard dogs are friendly around people.
 Now, let’s turn to somebody that your dog doesn’t know.
 Arrange for that person to encounter you and your dog during a walk.
 Once the encounter happen, have your dog bark at that person by using the speak command.